365Werk/larakafka/readme.md

 Kafka client package for use in Laravel.
 Based on [jobcloud/php-kafka-lib](https://github.com/jobcloud/php-kafka-lib).

-This package requires [spatie/laravel-activitylog](https://github.com/spatie/laravel-activitylog) to support Kafka based activity logging.
+This package supports an extension to produce spatie activitylog activity automatically.
+Use `werk365/larakafka-activity`.

 Without much configuration (simply making sure the config has the required broker information and credentials), you'll be able to enable the Spatie Activity Logging on a model, and this package will take care of also sending that information to a kafka topic corresponding with your application name.